taplytics/taplytics-ios-sdk/README.md

     }
     ```

-2. You'll also have to register for push notifications.
+2. You'll also need to register for push notifications with iOS.
 When you do so, iOS will ask your users for permission and enable the ability to receive notifications to that device.

     If you are not already registering for push notifications all you have to do is call registerPushNotifications: on Taplytics, and we take care of all the rest!

     Please note that calling this function will show the permission dialog to the user.

     ```objc
     /* Example usage */